not-an-aardvark/reddit-oauth-helper/README.md

 # reddit-oauth-helper

-A quick, intuitive script that generates creates reddit oauth tokens for you
+A quick, intuitive script that creates reddit oauth tokens for you

 ## How to use